sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 All keys are autosave to: C:/user/$User/.ssh

+_(when all is okay, can consider to remove the private keys from local PC and store it at Bitrwarden for safekeeping!)_

 Close Terminal

 ## Set the sshd service to start automatically

-Open PowerShell as Administrator and enter:
+Open PowerShell as **Administrator** and enter:

 `Get-Service -Name sshd | Set-Service -StartupType Automatic`